cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~
 {: #xof-derived-methods title="Derived methods for XOFs."}

-### XofShake128 {#xof-shake128}
+### XofTurboShake128 {#xof-turboshake128}

-This section describes XofShake128, a XOF based on the SHAKE128 mode of
+This section describes XofTurboShake128, an XOF based on the
+TurboSHAKE128 {{!TurboSHAKE=I-D.draft-irtf-cfrg-kangarootwelve}}.
+This
-operation for the Keccak permutation {{FIPS202}}.
-This XOF is RECOMMENDED for
-all use cases within VDAFs.
-The length of the domain separation string `dst`
+XOF is RECOMMENDED for all use cases within VDAFs.
+The length of the
-passed to XofShake128 MUST NOT exceed 255 bytes.
+domain separation string `dst` passed to XofTurboShake128 MUST NOT
+exceed 255 bytes.

 ~~~
-class XofShake128(Xof):
+class XofTurboShake128(Xof):
-    """XOF based on SHA-3 (SHAKE128)."""
+    """XOF wrapper for TurboSHAKE128."""

     # Associated parameters
     SEED_SIZE = 16

     def __init__(self, seed, dst, binder):
         self.l = 0
-        self.x = seed + binder
+        self.m = to_le_bytes(len(dst), 1) + dst + seed + binder
-        self.s = dst

     def next(self, length: Unsigned) -> Bytes:
         self.l += length

-        # Function `SHAKE128(x, l)` is as defined in
+        # Function `TurboSHAKE128(M, D, L)` is as defined in
-        # [FIPS 202, Section 6.2].
+        # Section 2.2 of [TurboSHAKE].
         #
         # Implementation note: Rather than re-generate the output
         # stream each time `next()` is invoked, most implementations
-        # of SHA-3 will expose an "absorb-then-squeeze" API that
+        # of TurboSHAKE128 will expose an "absorb-then-squeeze" API that
         # allows stateful handling of the stream.
-        dst_length = to_le_bytes(len(self.s), 1)
-        stream = SHAKE128(dst_length + self.s + self.x, self.l)
+        stream = TurboSHAKE128(self.m, 1, self.l)
         return stream[-length:]
 ~~~
-{: title="Definition of XOF XofShake128."}
+{: title="Definition of XOF XofTurboShake128."}

 ### XofFixedKeyAes128 {#xof-fixed-key-aes128}

-While XofShake128 as described above can be securely used in all cases where a XOF
+While XofTurboShake128 as described above can be securely used in all cases
-is needed in the VDAFs described in this document, there are some cases where
+where a XOF is needed in the VDAFs described in this document, there are some
-a more efficient instantiation based on fixed-key AES is possible.
-For now, this
+cases where a more efficient instantiation based on fixed-key AES is possible.
-is limited to the XOF used inside the Idpf {{idpf}} implementation in Poplar1
+For now, this is limited to the XOF used inside the Idpf {{idpf}}
-{{idpf-poplar}}.
-It is NOT RECOMMENDED to use this XOF anywhere else.
+implementation in Poplar1 {{idpf-poplar}}.
+It is NOT RECOMMENDED to use this
-The length of the domain separation string `dst` passed to XofFixedKeyAes128
+XOF anywhere else.
+The length of the domain separation string `dst` passed to
-MUST NOT exceed 255 bytes.
-See Security Considerations {{security}} for a more
+XofFixedKeyAes128 MUST NOT exceed 255 bytes.
+See Security Considerations
-detailed discussion.
+{{security}} for a more detailed discussion.

 ~~~
 class XofFixedKeyAes128(Xof):